 Began walling in 2006 and is now a DSWA-GB Level III, Advanced, Certified Waller, a Dry Stone Conservancy (DSC) Journeyman, as well as a Certified Instructor with both the DSWA and DSC.
 Michael works in Michigan and in Vermont where he now spends part of each year.
 He is a wonderful instructor and enjoys traveling to stone events and festivals throughout North America.

-Brian Post, Executive Director
+Brian Post, Education and Training Director

 Brian starting building walls at age 10.
 Since then he has continued working with stone whenever possible.
 In 2006 he graduated with a bachelor’s degree in Landscape Architecture from the State University of New York College of Environmental Science and Forestry.
-As part of his studies he spent 4 months in England, Scotland, and Wales working with several wallers including DSWA Master Craftsmen, Andrew Louden and Sean Adcock.
+As part of his studies he spent 4 months in England, Scotland, and Wales working with several wallers including DSWA-GB Master Craftsmen, Andrew Louden and Sean Adcock.

 Theresa has a vast experience providing office support for many small businesses and non-profits in Southern VT.
 Her skill and experience has been vital to keeping the office operations running smoothly.